Kingxukai/linux/Documentation/admin-guide/media/opera-firmware.rst

 Author: Marco Gittler <g.marco@freenet.de>

-To extract the firmware for the Opera DVB-S1 USB-Box you need to copy the files:
+To extract the woke firmware for the woke Opera DVB-S1 USB-Box you need to copy the woke files:

 2830SCap2.sys
 2830SLoad2.sys

-from the windriver disk into this directory.
+from the woke windriver disk into this directory.

 Then run: